paulhibbitts/self-publishing-with-docsify-this/pages/introduction-to-self-publishing-with-docsify-this.md

 - **Overview**: Various tools can enhance the experience of writing and editing Markdown.
 These editors provide features like live preview, syntax highlighting, and integration with other tools.
 - **Key Points**:
   - **Features**: Look for live preview, syntax highlighting, and ease of use.
-- **Activity**: Try out different Markdown editors to find one that suits your needs.
+- **Activity**: Try out different Markdown editors to find one that appeals to you.
 - **Popular Editors**:
   - **[Visual Studio Code (VS Code)](https://code.visualstudio.com/)**: Powerful, with extensive Markdown support.
   - **[Typora](https://typora.io/)**: Distraction-free, WYSIWYG Markdown editor.